 Welcome to Orla Culligan Ceramics, an handmade ceramics studio with a fresh take on Irish ceramics.

-I make unique slipcast and hand-built ceramics for the home in Galway City.
+I make unique slipcast ceramics for the home in Moycullen, Galway.
 I strive to provide high quality products that bring joy to the owner’s home and to keep my business sustainable by having as little waste as possible and a low environmental impact.

 The original inspiration for my work comes from finding ‘rubbish’ washed up on the beaches where I grew up in East Cork.
 I walk along the beach, flotsam and jetsam is tangled among the seaweed.
 Its bright synthetic man-made colours sing out.
 On closer scrutiny these objects have a gorgeous range of textures where the sea has intervened, seams and edges have softened, yet there is still evidence of the making process, of the machine.